Aayirathil Oruvan (2010 film): Plot

-After Muthu, Anitha, and Lavanya are revived to consciousness by the Raja Guru, other priests and physicians.
+Muthu, Anitha, and Lavanya are revived to consciousness by the Raja Guru, other priests and physicians.
 Consulting the gods for omens, the king and priests are told that one of them is a Chola, one is a Pandya, and one is a commoner.
 The king and Raja Guru hypnotize Muthu, attempting to have him reveal himself as the messenger, but the king rejects the possibility because of Muthu's appearance and his incoherent babbling, and orders all three to be burnt alive as sacrifices.

 At this point Anitha suddenly pricks herself and uses her blood to perform black magic.
 She tells the king that she is the messenger.
 All the Chola people are ecstatic.
 Muthu and Lavanya are enslaved.

 Unbeknownst to the Chola people, it is revealed to the audience that Anitha's account of her ancestry reveals her true identity as a descendant of the Pandya Dynasty.
-On glimpsing the Pandyas' sacred idol, she cries out.
+She weeps when she notices the Pandyas' sacred idol.
 The minister sponsoring the expedition and Army officer Ravishekaran, who escaped the traps and is the sole survivor of the expeditionary force, are also revealed to be Pandyas.
 Anitha attempts to seduce the king and to persuade him to march immediately to the homeland so he can be formally crowned there, but he grows suspicious since her actions do not match the traditions about the messenger.
 The prophecy was that on arrival, the messenger will be beaten, it will rain, and finally, he will console the destitute.
 Giving up on persuading the king, Anitha attempts to kill the Raja Guru and poisons the wells, then hypnotizes a Chola girl into passing information to Ravishekaran, who returns with reinforcements.
 The king, horrified that he ever believed in her, realizes that Muthu is the true messenger.
 The Raja Guru gives all of his magical powers, including invisibility and invulnerability, to Muthu and dies.

 The Cholas fight bravely against Ravishekaran's troops but are overwhelmed by modern technology.
 Rajendra Chola III and his people are taken prisoners, their women raped by the soldiers.
 The king dies, and the remaining enslaved Cholas drown themselves in the sea with his body.
 Muthu then breaks free from his shackles, and saves the king's son, the last remaining heir of Chola dynasty.
 Using the powers given to him by the Raja Guru, he escapes from Anitha and the army with the Chola prince, presumably to India, thus fulfilling the prophecy that the messenger will take the seed of Chola dynasty to their homeland.